christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 ## 3. Transference

 Humans tend to emotionally overreact to things they were sensitive to as a child (when they were too vulnerable or immature to properly cope).
-The human unconscious doesn't adapt to new information unless it's forced ("rational disentanglement").
+The human unconscious doesn't adapt to new information unless it's forced to ("rational disentanglement").

 How can you figure out what you're emotionally sensitive too?
 Subconscious "transference exercises":